fusepoolP3/overall-architecture/wp3/fp-anno-model/fp-anno-model.md

 # Fusepool P3 Annotation Model

-The Fusepool Annotation Model is used by all Annotator implementations of the Fusepool Plattform.
-Annotators and Transformers together build the components of the Extractor API.
+The Fusepool P3 Annotation Model is used by all Annotator implementations of the Fusepool Plattform.
+Annotators and transformers together build the components of the Transformation API.

 Defining a commonly used model is core of enabling the use and configuration of Annotations workflows - piping different annotators together.
 It is also important for the consumption of annotation results.